KelvinMW/kelvinmaina.com/README.md

 ## Description

-Kelvin Maina Wangari's professional portfolio showcasing experience as a Software Developer & IT Consultant.
+Kelvin Maina Wangari's professional portfolio showcasing experience as a Technical Educator & Software Developer.
 This portfolio highlights projects, skills, education, and professional experience in full-lifecycle software development, including mobile and web applications.

 ## Table of Contents